PrivSec-dev/privsec.dev/content/posts/android/F-Droid Security Issues.md

 F-Droid's official client also lacks **TLS certificate pinning**.
 Certificate pinning is a way for apps to increase the security of their connection to services [by providing a set of public key hashes](https://developer.android.com/training/articles/security-config#CertificatePinning) of known-good certificates for these services instead of trusting pre-installed CAs.
 This can avoid some cases where an interception (*man-in-the-middle* attack) could be possible and lead to various security issues, considering you're trusting an app to deliver you other apps.

 Certificate pinning is an important security feature that is also straightforward to implement using the [declarative network security configuration](https://developer.android.com/training/articles/security-config) available since Android 7.0 (API level 24).
-The Play Store uses this feature, which improves security for all connections to Google (they generally use a limited set of root CAs including [their own](https://pki.goog/)).
-Likewise, see how GrapheneOS pins both root and CA certificates in their [app repository client](https://github.com/GrapheneOS/Apps):
+The [GrapheneOS App Store](https://github.com/GrapheneOS/AppStore) uses this feature; see how GrapheneOS pins both root and CA certificates in their app repository client:

 ```xml
 <!-- res/xml/network_security_config.xml -->